SerraKD/color-me-confused/README.md

 ### __Fixed Bugs__

-1. Fix the code for dialog box. [c30dca1](https://github.com/SerraKD/color-me-confused/commit/c30dca1c10b2c22c0c139053f27de0eceb300abf)
+ > 1. Fix the code for dialog box. [c30dca1](https://github.com/SerraKD/color-me-confused/commit/c30dca1c10b2c22c0c139053f27de0eceb300abf)
+ - Calling wrong ID name for the DOM element was creating bug in the code.
  - Fixed by changing the calling id name in script.js
-2. Fix the code for questions array.
+> 2. Fix the code for questions array.
 [3d4b6a0](https://github.com/SerraKD/color-me-confused/commit/3d4b6a019261174413bbc34bdce933523fd46118)
+- Syntax for the questions array was incorrect, missing curly braces was causing error in code.
 - Fixed by adding commas between each question object.
-3. Fix the code for question element.
+> 3. Fix the code for question element.
 [7e3e00f](https://github.com/SerraKD/color-me-confused/commit/7e3e00f0c05f69431ac0f7b92d2e972d6aba338d)
+- For the question element in HTML i forgot to define an ID and didn't realize.
+Later on in JS when i tried to call the DOM element code didn't work.
 - Adding forgotton id in index.html resolved the issue.
-4. Fix the code for button remove event listener. [b0168ac](https://github.com/SerraKD/color-me-confused/commit/b0168ac5cbc2f69a8e65f3055fa7ad2be5235409)
+> 4. Fix the code for button remove event listener. [b0168ac](https://github.com/SerraKD/color-me-confused/commit/b0168ac5cbc2f69a8e65f3055fa7ad2be5235409)
 - Event listener for answer buttons was not being removed correctly.
-Removing arrow function and rewriting it as traditional function resolved the error.
+- Removing arrow function and rewriting it as traditional function resolved the error.
-5. Fix the code for button event listener and select answer by moving them into startgame function. [eb7e7d5](https://github.com/SerraKD/color-me-confused/commit/eb7e7d56262234aa42500a1ce774e0c193c42518)
+> 5. Fix the code for button event listener and select answer by moving them into startgame function. [eb7e7d5](https://github.com/SerraKD/color-me-confused/commit/eb7e7d56262234aa42500a1ce774e0c193c42518)
 - When game starts and picked answer code was running multiple times it was having unnecessary loops.
-Moving the answer button event listener, check correct answer and select answer function into start game resolved the error.
+- Moving the answer button event listener, check correct answer and select answer function into start game resolved the error.
-6. Remove the manifest for favicon from index.html. [e3c8f40](https://github.com/SerraKD/color-me-confused/commit/e3c8f40cb73677f497b10547c182e2afe6b7feff)
+> 6. Remove the manifest for favicon from index.html. [e3c8f40](https://github.com/SerraKD/color-me-confused/commit/e3c8f40cb73677f497b10547c182e2afe6b7feff)
 - The manifest for favicon was creating an error in console.
-Removing it from index.html resolved the error.
+- Removing it from index.html resolved the error.
-7. Fix the code for timer by putting it into startGame function.[43ea558](https://github.com/SerraKD/color-me-confused/commit/43ea5582f057bd0a7f37078eaa3ba392cd18fac0)
+> 7. Fix the code for timer by putting it into startGame function.[43ea558](https://github.com/SerraKD/color-me-confused/commit/43ea5582f057bd0a7f37078eaa3ba392cd18fac0)
 - The timer was starting to count down from the landing page, causing incorrect functioning.
-By adding it into start game function i ensured that timer starts with the game.
+- By adding it into start game function i ensured that timer starts with the game.
-8. Fix the code for open modal selector in style.css. [b822756](https://github.com/SerraKD/color-me-confused/commit/b822756c91f51c9528cce5fb6661962a1eee296a)
+> 8. Fix the code for open modal selector in style.css. [b822756](https://github.com/SerraKD/color-me-confused/commit/b822756c91f51c9528cce5fb6661962a1eee296a)
-- Css validator was showing an error (Unknown pseudo-element or pseudo-class :modal )for dialog box selector. using devtools i managed to apply same styles with changing the selector name to dialog[open] .
+- Css validator was showing an error (Unknown pseudo-element or pseudo-class :modal )for dialog box selector.
+- Using devtools i managed to apply same styles with changing the selector name to dialog[open] .
-9. Fix the code for user scores, change it to class.[d307009](https://github.com/SerraKD/color-me-confused/commit/d307009399a2d9043483f19512b1547e59f33c8c)
+> 9. Fix the code for user scores, change it to class.[d307009](https://github.com/SerraKD/color-me-confused/commit/d307009399a2d9043483f19512b1547e59f33c8c)
-- index.html had duplicate id for user-scores. by changing id to class in both index.html and style.css error was solved.
+- index.html had duplicate id for user-scores, causing error in HTML validator.
+- By changing id to class in both index.html and style.css error was solved.
-10. Fix the answer button colors in style.css [709d016](https://github.com/SerraKD/color-me-confused/commit/709d01685b55f8fb55bd9b023a2dc8022662a0dd)
+> 10. Fix the answer button colors in style.css [709d016](https://github.com/SerraKD/color-me-confused/commit/709d01685b55f8fb55bd9b023a2dc8022662a0dd)
 - While manual testing I realized that answer buttons had blue text on the deployed page on the mobile screen because the colors were not defined.
-Adding a text color black in CSS resolved the issue.
+- Adding a text color black in CSS resolved the issue.

 ## Deployment